Ditching Cable TV

 Your options are at the tips of your fingers.
 We found we watched a few programs and a lot of the educational channels like Science, Discovery, and History.
 We also watch the local news every night, but one hardly needs cable to do that.
 Here are some options for replacing cable and for which viewing habits they work best with.

 Replace your cable with Netflix.
 This is the option we chose.
 Depending on what equipment you already have, there may be an upfront cost.
 Netlix now has many shows and movies available as streaming.
 In other words, you can watch the program immediately via your television or computer.
 To watch on your television, you do need a Netflix capable device.
 If you already have an XBox 360 or a TiVo, you are ready to go.
-If not, you can purchase a Netflix ready device through their site for $99.
+If not, you can purchase a Netflix ready device through their site.
 There are even DVD players available that are Netflix ready.
 You will also need either ethernet or wifi internet.
 We already have wifi and an XBox, so for us the only outlay was the Netflix membership, which starts at $8.99 a month.
 This gives the ability to instantly watch videos and TV episodes on your TV and also allows you to check out one movie at a time, which they mail to you.
 If you don't have a Netflix device or wifi, you will need to do some math to see if the savings will be worth cutting cable.

 This works best for viewers of documentary and educational channels, movie buffs, and those who don't mind being a bit behind on their favorite shows while they wait for them to hit DVD.